humbleCapybara/Hashmap-Library/README.md

 # Open-Source License 🚀
 This project is open-source under the MIT License.
 That means you are free to use, modify, and distribute this software however you like!

-Feel free to:
+Feel free to:<br>
-✅ Use it in your own projects
+✅ Use it in your own projects<br>
-✅ Modify it to fit your needs
+✅ Modify it to fit your needs<br>
-✅ Share it with others
+✅ Share it with others<br>

-Just make sure to include the original license and credit where due.
+Just make sure to include the original license and credit where due.<br>

-Legal Stuff:
+# Legal Stuff
 This software is provided "as is," without any guarantees.
 I’m not responsible for any issues that may arise from using it.
 Use at your own risk!

-Happy coding! 💻✨